 At Nexton, we believe that with the right approach, anyone can successfully negotiate a salary for a job they are interested in and qualified for.
 Also, remember that money isn’t everything, and be sure to take company benefits, paid time off, expected weekly working hours, and company culture into account when considering the final offer made during a salary negotiation.

 Successfully negotiating salary as a remote LATAM-based software engineer can seem daunting.
-But it doesn’t need to be; keep these tips in mind next time you’re interviewing for a job and freshen up before you enter a salary negotiation.
+But it doesn’t need to be; keep these tips in mind next time you’re interviewing for a job and freshen up your knowledge with our Tech Salaries & Benefits Trends Report before you enter a salary negotiation.